 Looking for the cause behind the problem?
 It differs in each case, which means there are many of them.
 So, it might take some time to find where the actual problem lies and how you can proceed to fix it.

 Want an urgent solution for the issue?
-Then, you must find a competent iPhone repair Dubai for help.
 To fix the issue on your own, consider the following causes and apply the appropriate solution:

 1. Dirty charging port